emmaking-smith/ML_for_Chem/README.md

 **UPDATE 19 FEB 2024** We are a bit behind schedule for those who are following the repo.
 Lecture 2's materials (12 Feb) were covered over 2 sessions.
 Hence the live demo for Lecture 2 was covered on 19 Feb instead of 12 Feb.

+**UPDATE 26 FEB 2024** This [link](https://distill.pub/2019/visual-exploration-gaussian-processes/) takes you to the interactive Gaussian Processes.
+Apologies for those attending virtually, we had some technical difficulties today and some of the lecture was not recorded.
+Feel free to email me with any questions.

 If any of you would like to get in touch with me, please feel free to email at: esk34[at]cam.ac.uk.